-You will meet an anesthetist and/or surgeon, who will also ask you questions and answer any medical questions you may have.
-If you did not sign a consent form at your initial consultation appointment, the surgeon will ask you to sign the consent form after the risks and benefits have been explained to you.
+You will meet a consultant anaesthetist and your consultant surgeon or Fellow surgeon, who will also ask you questions and answer any medical questions you may have.
+If you did not sign a consent form at your initial consultation appointment, the surgeon will ask you to sign the consent form after the surgery, its risks and benefits have been explained to you.

-You may be prescribed a pre-medication tablets, which the nurse will give you before you go to theatres.
+You may be prescribed pre-medication tablets, which the nurse will give you before you go to theatres.

 Nursing staff will check your vital signs (heart rate, respiratory rate, blood pressure Oxygen levels and temperature) on a monitor.

-At the designated time, you will be escorted to theatre, where you will be met by theatre staff and the anesthetist.
+At the designated time, you will be escorted to theatre, where you will be met by theatre staff and the anaesthetist.

 You will have a small plastic tube (cannulae) inserted into a vein to allow for any required drugs or an anaesthetic to be given.
 Following this you will be taken in to theatre.

+After surgery

-When your surgery is finished, you will be taken to the recovery area until it is time for you to return to the SAU.
-The surgeon may prefer for you to remain in hospital overnight, he will discuss this with at the time of your surgery.
-If this is the case, you will be transferred to a ward following your surgery.
+When your surgery is finished, you will be taken to the recovery area until it is time for you to either return to the SAU or, depending on your surgery, a ward for an overnight stay.